stinb/plugins/Solutions/sharedTasks/README.md

 Calls graphs with global objects are useful for finding all global objects accessed by a call tree.
 But, what if you want to find which global objects are shared between multiple call trees?
 The shared tasks plugins find global objects accessed from multiple call trees.

 The plugin [sharedTasksGraph.upy](https://raw.githubusercontent.com/stinb/plugins/main/Solutions/sharedTasks/sharedTasksGraph.upy) displays all the call trees and objects in a single graph, highlighting global objects that are accessed from multiple root functions.
+The plugin [sharedTasksObjectGraph.upy](https://raw.githubusercontent.com/stinb/plugins/main/Solutions/sharedTasks/sharedTasksObjectGraph.upy) does is the reverse - it starts from objects and goes to root functions.
 The plugin [sharedTasksCSV.upy](https://raw.githubusercontent.com/stinb/plugins/main/Solutions/sharedTasks/sharedTasksCSV.upy) displays each reference in a table in an interactive report.
 It can also export a CSV file at the same time as the interactive report or when run directly from the command line.

 <img width="886" alt="image" src="https://github.com/stinb/plugins/assets/7937320/ff1f01b2-4970-4c34-ad12-ada42ee13c22">

 All plugin scripts in this folder use the common [sharedTasks.py](https://github.com/stinb/plugins/blob/main/Solutions/sharedTasks/sharedTAsks.py) so if a script is installed individually, the common file must be installed as well.
-Instead of installing individual scripts, it's recommended to copy the entire folder to the plugin directory:
+Instead of installing individual scripts, it's recommended to copy the entire folder to a plugin directory:

+Install directory (write access is usually administrator-protected):

+- Windows – `%SystemDrive%\Program Files\SciTools\conf\plugin\User\`
+- Mac – `/Applications/SciTools/conf/plugin/User/`
+- Linux – `/usr/local/bin/SciTools/conf/plugin/User/`

+App data directory (write access is usually NOT administrator-protected)

-- Windows – C:\Program Files\SciTools\conf\plugin\User\
+- Windows – `%AppData%\SciTools\conf\plugin\User\`
-- Mac – /Users/username/Library/Application Support/SciTools/plugin/
+- Mac – `~/Library/Application Support/SciTools/plugin/User/`
-- Linux – /home/username/.config/SciTools/plugin/
+- Linux – `~/.config/SciTools/plugin/User/`

 # Architectures